Zilliqa/zilliqa-developer/Mining.md

        ```
        upnpc -s
        ```
        You will get a message "List of UPNP devices found on the network :" **OR** "No IGD UPnP Device found on the network !".
 The former means UPnP mode has been enabled successfully, while the latter means UPnP mode has an issue.
-If you belong to the latter case, please see  Option 2 below.
+If you belong to the latter case, please see  **Option 1b** below.

     * **(Option 1b)** Single port forwarding your local machine IP in the router menu.
 You can port forward to `30303` for external port (port range), `30303` for internal port (local port) for `BOTH` TCP/UDP protocol in your router menu, an example can be found [HERE](https://www.linksys.com/us/support-article?articleNum=136711).
 You can then find out your router IP address using your command prompt:
        ```